Bloor Lansdowne Christian Fellowship – BLCF Church Message for Sunday:

 Herod Agrippa, also known as Herod or Agrippa I (11 BC – 44 AD), was a Judean monarch during the 1st century AD.
 The grandson of Herod the Great and son of Aristobulus IV and Berenice, he was born Marcus Julius Agrippa, so named in honour of Roman statesman Marcus Vipsanius Agrippa.
 He is the king named Herod in the Acts of the Apostles, in the Bible, “Herod (Agrippa)” (Ἡρώδης Ἀγρίππας).
 He was, according to Josephus, known in his time as “Agrippa the Great”.
 Christian and Jewish historiography take different views of this king, with the Christians largely opposing Agrippa and the Jews largely favoring Agrippa.

 The Herod referred to in Acts 12, was King Herod Agrippa, grandson to the deceased King Herod the Great, or Herod I, who met with the Magi, or Wise Men, as described in Matthew 2.
 We see in the case of King Herod of Agrippa, the grandson to Herod the Great that the apple does not fall far from the tree.
-Both kings sought to kill anyone who posed a perceived threat of to keeping the people from worshiping the king as a god, by proclaiming the deity of Jesus, the son of God.
+Both kings sought to kill anyone who posed a perceived threat of to keep the people from worshiping the king as a god, by proclaiming the deity of Jesus, the son of God.

 God sends His angels for important tasks, which in today’s lesson include freeing of Peter and the death of Herod.